racheljay/code-blog/_posts/2023-09-05-gsoc-wrap-up.markdown

 On the front end, I had to gain experience with the Polymer library.
 Since Polymer is a depreciated library, the documentation was occasionally unhelpful and lacking in detail.
 This created a bit of a challenge.
 I had to rely a lot on examples from other areas of the code base as well as trial and error.
 It was great getting out of my comfort zone and trying a different front end library.
 Most of my previous front end work has been in React, so it was interesting to see the different ways the two libraries tackle similar issues, such as passing along properties and blending JavaScript with HTML.

 I also had a great experience working with Go in the back end.
 I had _some_ previous experience with Go, but most of my experience has been in the front end.
 I had a lot of fun learning the ends and outs of querying Datastore, processing the necessary data, and making that data available on a new endpoint to populate the history charts.
-It was also a good learning experience to include a unit test to make sure that my logic was preforming exactly the way I intended it to.
+It was also a good learning experience to include unit tests to make sure that my logic was performing exactly the way I intended it to.

 <hr>